Storidge/cio-user-docs/kubernetes_storage/node_update.md

 4. Installs software update and any dependencies
 5. Reboots node
 6. Uncordons node to exit maintenance mode, and rejoin cluster

+## 3. Uncordon node

+After the node has rebooted and rejoined the Storidge cluster, run `kubectl uncordon <NODENAME>` so the node is schedulable again.

 ## Auto rebuild after update